Clifton Hill, Niagara Falls: Attractions

 Prominent attractions on the street include the Niagara SkyWheel and the Ripley's Believe It or Not!
-Museum, which includes the 4D Moving Theater and Louis Tussaud's Waxworks, with a model of Charles Blondin that formerly hung above Clifton Hill and has since been moved to Victoria Ave and is a long-time local landmark.
+Museum, which includes Ripley's Selfie Studios and Louis Tussaud's Waxworks, with a model of Charles Blondin that formerly hung above Clifton Hill and has since been moved to Victoria Ave and is a long-time local landmark.
 The street also features numerous 3D motion simulator rides.
 Ripley's Moving Theatre, the first to open in 1996, closed in early 2022 to make way for Ripley's Selfie Studios.
 Towards the bottom of the hill, located close to the Rainforest Café (the last remaining Canadian location) is a similar ride that has undergone multiple name changes.
 It was, for many years, home of SpongeBob SquarePants 4-D and, later, its successor, SpongeBob SquarePants 4D: The Great Jelly Rescue.
+It doesn't exist there anymore.
 The Great Canadian Midway arcade across the street, as well as the former Comfort Inn site behind the Believe It Or Not! museum, also contain similar rides.